Chris Cornell: Friendships with Andrew Wood and Eddie Vedder

 Cornell was good friends with Pearl Jam frontman Eddie Vedder.
 Cornell was one of the first people that Vedder met outside his Pearl Jam bandmates after moving to Seattle in 1990.
-The two were neighbors for a while and had shared vocal duties in Temple of The Dog.
-Soundgarden manager Susan Silver recalled in the 2009 book Grunge Is Dead: The Oral History of Seattle Rock Music the moment in 1990 that Cornell walked Vedder onstage at the second show performed by Pearl Jam (then named Mookie Blaylock) in Seattle: "Alice in Chains filmed the show at Moore theatre in 1990 and that was the show this new band [Mookie Blaylock] opened for them.
-Everyone was still reeling from Andy [Andrew Wood]'s death... and they hadn't really played out yet.
+The two were neighbors for a while and shared vocal duties in Temple of the Dog.
+Soundgarden manager Susan Silver recalled in the 2009 book Grunge Is Dead: The Oral History of Seattle Rock Music the moment in 1990 that Cornell walked Vedder onstage at the second show performed by Pearl Jam (then Mookie Blaylock) in Seattle: "Alice in Chains filmed the show at Moore theatre in 1990 and that was the show this new band [Mookie Blaylock] opened for them.
+Everyone was still reeling from Andy [Andrew Wood]'s death...and they hadn't really played out yet.
 The band came on and Chris carried Eddie onto the stage – he was on his shoulders.
 It was one of those super powerful moments, where it was all a big healing for everybody.
-He came out as this guy who had all the credibility in the world - in terms of people in Seattle - and Malfunkshun and Mother Love Bone were loved bands.
+He came out as this guy who had all the credibility in the world – in terms of people in Seattle – and Malfunkshun and Mother Love Bone were loved bands.
 Andy was such an endearing personality.
-It was a hard thing to do - to show up after people die.
+It was a hard thing to do – to show up after people die.
 And Chris bringing Eddie out, and pointing at him, as much to say, 'This is your guy now.'"
 Pearl Jam lead guitarist Mike McCready said about their friendship; "Ed was from San Diego and he felt very intimidated in Seattle.
 Chris really welcomed him.
 Ed was super, super shy.
 Chris took him out for beers and told him stories.
 He was like, 'Hey, welcome to Seattle.
 I love Jeff [Ament] and Stone [Gossard].
 I give you my blessing.'
-From then on he was more relaxed.
+From then on, he was more relaxed.
 It was one of the coolest things I saw Chris do."

 In September 2011, Vedder introduced Cornell at a concert in Alpine Valley before performing "Hunger Strike" with him, saying, "I had no idea how he would affect my life and my views on music and my views on friendship and what a big impact he would have.
 These guys [the other members of Pearl Jam] know him much longer than me and his impact is profound."
 The friendship between Vedder and Cornell is also featured in the 2011 documentary Pearl Jam Twenty.